 Predicting the weather

-We can make predictions about the weather, using a range of forms - not just the "will" or "going to" form:
+When we’re talking about the weather, we often make predictions.
+Remember to use a range of forms – not just the “will” or “going to” form:

 "I think it'll clear up later."